leios/gpu-handbook/src/content/intro.md

 There are a few other benefits, but this specific combination of useful features cannot be found anywhere else.

-!!!info "Reviewer Notice"
-    What core limitation

 To be clear, the Open Compute Language (OpenCL) also shares many of these advantages and even has a few distinct benefits over Julia as well.
 Unfortunately, OpenCL is a little less straightforward to use.
 The way I see it, this book is about teaching GPU concepts, and the JuliaGPU ecosystem allows me to quickly do just that.
 If I were to write this book with OpenCL (or even CUDA), I would need to spend a significant amount of time explaining syntax and odd quirks to C (or god-forbid C++), that I just don't want to deal with.
 Again, I am actively encouraging you to rewrite this entire book in the language of your choice.
-For me, I'm planning to stick to Julia, but there is a core limitation to this choice I will mention at the end of this chapter.
+For me, I'm planning to stick to Julia, but there are a few limitations to this choice that I will mention throughout this book.

 Also, to be completely transparent, I have contributed to the GPU ecosystem in Julia in several ways, including the KernelAbstractions package we will be using for this work.
 This could be seen as a net benefit.
-After all, how often do you get to read a book from a developer of the API you will be using?
+After all, how often do you get to read a book from a developer of the tools you will be using?
 On the other hand, I need to acknowledge my biases and let you (the reader) know that several of my opinions might be a little too favorable towards Julia and that your day-to-day experience with the language might fall a little short depending on your familiarity.

 On the other (other) hand, I really do try to be as objective as possible when talking about projects I am passionate about.